hunglun/debug_object/README.md

 c0 can be splitted into 2 parts.
 The first part involves compilation to be done on sender program.
 The second part is to relocate the execution code to runnable memory in the receiver program.

+Step 1:
+use tcc create dynamic library
+Step 2 :
+send the dynamic library to target program
+Step 3 :
+the target program saves the payload as a file and load the file as dynamic library Step 4 : find the symbol and call the desired function from the dynamic library